All Episodes

 They purposely mislead the court.

-What did I call it then?
+What did I call it?

-What am I calling it now?
+Then, what am I calling it now?

-Premeditated fraud on a FISA court for the purpose of spying on a presidential candidate, his trans transition team and deep into the presidency.
+Premeditated fraud on a FISA court for the purpose of spying on a presidential candidate.

-And remember at the heart of this, remember the impeachment over a phone call, President Zelensky.
+And remember, at the heart of this, remember the impeachment over a phone call, President Zelensky.

 Nothing on that phone call that was inappropriate.